decisionmechanics/lt1910/notes/Functions.md

 ### Hands-on: Calculate factorials

 Create a recursive function to calculate $n!$ (the factorial of n).
-Check your output against `Math.factorial`.
+Check your output using an online [factorial calculator](https://www.rapidtables.com/calc/math/Factorial_Calculator.html).

 Refactor your recursive factorial function to use a loop instead of recursion.